2nd, Sacral Chakra

 Svadhishthana: Flow Like Water Yoga Sequence

-(Only attempt what is accessible for you)
+(Only attempt what is accessible and safe for your body today.
+Use blocks or blankets where needed.)

 Begin with Anjali Mudra: This is a gesture of offering.
 It means we are honouring and celebrating this moment and the potential for an intention to progress toward our greatest spiritual awakening.